AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 }

-Checks if a point (click) is inside the bubble using distance calculation
+Tests if a point (px, py) is inside this bubble using distance math

-Handles bubble pop event: plays sound, creates particles, and respawns bubble
+Triggered when clicked; plays sound, creates particles, and respawns the bubble

 this.r = random(BUBBLE_MIN_R, BUBBLE_MAX_R);